-- > Ensuring the availability of resources (raw materials, labour, services) so that the project is not threatened by the lack of the above. - > Preventing possible conflicts, especially social conflicts, arising from their project. - > Preventing possible conflicts, especially social conflicts, arising from other projects. - > Ensuring the availability of ecosystem services so that project activities are not threatened. - > Ensuring compliance with all permits and other government requirements for the operation of the project. - > Ensuring that the compensation areas are maintained and are not threatened by other projects and activities. - > Avoiding the "fault of the project" due to impacts that the proponents are not responsible for.
+- Ensuring the availability of resources (raw materials, labor, services) so that the project is not threatened by the lack of the above. - Preventing possible conflicts, especially social conflicts, arising from their project. - Ensuring the availability of ecosystem services so that project activities are not threatened. - Ensuring compliance with all permits and other government requirements for the operation of the project. - Ensuring that the compensation areas are maintained and are not threatened by other projects and activities. - > Avoiding the "fault of the project" due to impacts that the proponents are not responsible for.